lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 ## 2-OGD

 In an RNAseq experiment of a colleague, several genes were significantly differentially regulated.
 The functional annotation of these genes was doubtful.
-Homology searches indicated it was a a 2-oxoglutarate dependent dioxygenase (2-OGD) enzyme [@Gungor_cornicinine]; the biggest enzyme family in plants.
+Homology searches indicated it was a a 2-oxoglutarate dependent dioxygenase (2-OGD) enzyme [@gungor2024]; the biggest enzyme family in plants.
 A phylogeny workflow was started to place the _Azolla_ genes of interest and homologs in context of all 2-OGD evolution.

 An orthogroup of 2-OGD genes was obtained from the 1kP, subsetted and amended with sequences with their functions characterised.
 The differentially expressed gene and other 2-OGD genes from _A. filiculoides_ genomes version 1 and version 2 were added as well.
-Sequences were aligned with MAFFT L-INS-i, and trimmed with trimAL for columns and sequence content (+@fig:fig7_align_trimprank C & D).
+Sequences were aligned with MAFFT L-INS-i, and trimmed with trimAL for columns and sequence content (@fig:fig7_align_trimprank C & D).
 A first IQTree phylogeny with UFBootstrap was used to find the main clades in which the sequence of interest was placed (data not shown).
 These clades, and an outcrop were extracted into a second subset from the former subset.
 Then, a non-parametric phylogeny was inferred with TBS support.
-The tree was coloured per clade (+@tbl:tbl7_1kP_sample_counts) and irrelevant clades were collapsed in iToL (+@fig:fig7_2OGD_phylogeny_small).
+The tree was coloured per clade (@tbl:tbl7_1kP_sample_counts) and irrelevant clades were collapsed in iToL (@fig:fig7_2OGD_phylogeny_small).
-Afterwards, the original subset was also used for TBS (+@fig:fig7_2OGD_phylogeny).
+Afterwards, the original subset was also used for TBS (@fig:fig7_2OGD_phylogeny).
-This tree is submitted for publication @Gungor_cornicinine and the full analysis is openly available on Github ([github.com/lauralwd/2OGD_phylogeny](https://github.com/lauralwd/2OGD_phylogeny)).
+This tree is submitted for publication @gungor2024 and the full analysis is openly available on Github ([github.com/lauralwd/2OGD_phylogeny](https://github.com/lauralwd/2OGD_phylogeny)).

 ![Phylogeny of 2-OGD genes encoding FLS, ANS and JOX across land plant lineages.
 2-OGD protein sequences were obtained from the 1kp orthogroup database [@Leebens-Mack2019], sub-sampled and supplemented with guide- and _A. filiculoides_ 2-OGD sequences.
-The former were used for clade annotation, the latter are indicated in green for _A. filiculoides_ genome version 1 [@Li2018] and version 2 (Afi_v2) [@Gungor_cornicinine]).
-An initial phylogeny (+@fig:fig7_2OGD_phylogeny) was computed to place _A. filiculoides_ genes in the broad 2-OGD phylogeny.
+The former were used for clade annotation, the latter are indicated in green for _A. filiculoides_ genome version 1 [@Li2018] and version 2 (Afi_v2) [@gungor2024]).
+An initial phylogeny (@fig:fig7_2OGD_phylogeny) was computed to place _A. filiculoides_ genes in the broad 2-OGD phylogeny.
 From this broad phylogeny, FLS, ANS, JOX and out-group sequences were selected to compute a more accurate tree.
 Sequences were aligned with MAFFT-linsi [@Katoh2013], and then trimmed using trimAL [@Capella-Gutierrez2009].
 The phylogeny was computed with IQtree [@Nguyen2015] with 200 non-parametric bootstraps and transfer-bootstrap values were calculated with booster [@Lemoine2018].
 The tree was annotated in iTOL and Inkscape [@Letunic2019].  ](source/figures/fig7_2OGD_phylogeny_small.pdf){#fig:fig7_2OGD_phylogeny_small width=50% short-caption="Phylogeny of 2-OGD genes encoding FLS, ANS and JOX across land plant lineages."}

 The 2-OGD subset phylogeny confirms that the sequences of interest are most related to Jasmonate Oxidase (JOX) in seed plants.
 It seems that in ferns JOX have radiated as they have in seed plants; a case of many-to-many orthology.